 Privacy technology can be used to assure that consumers, merchants, and the transactions themselves remain confidential.
 For instance, companies sending important, secret information about their marketing strategy to one of its partners would like to keep that information private and out of the hands of its competitors.
-This technology will keep all information secure and can be applied to electronic cash, also known as õe-cashö.
+This technology will keep all information secure and can be applied to electronic cash, also known as "e-cash".
 The privacy technology provides a fully digital bearer instrument that assigns a special code to money, just like a bank note.
 The security of e-cash is superior to paper cash because even if it is stolen, it can not be used.
-However, e-cash has its share of disadvantages because it lacks the privacy of use. oThis system is secure, but it has no privacy.
-If the bank keeps track of note numbers, it can link each shop a deposit to the corresponding withdrawal and so determine precisely where and when Alice spends her money.ö (Chaum, 1992) This would make it possible to create spending profiles on consumers and threaten their privacy.
+However, e-cash has its share of disadvantages because it lacks the privacy of use.
+"This system is secure, but it has no privacy.
+If the bank keeps track of note numbers, it can link each shop's deposit to the corresponding withdrawal and so determine precisely where and when Alice spends her money."
+(Chaum, 1992) This would make it possible to create spending profiles on consumers and threaten their privacy.
 Furthermore, records based on digital signatures are more vulnerable to abuse than conventional files.
-Not only are they self-authenticating, but they also permit a person who has a particular kind of information to prove its existence without either giving the information away or revealing its source. oFor example, someone might be able to prove incontrovertibly that Bob had telephoned Alice on 12 separate occasions without having to reveal the time and place of any of the calls.ö (Chaum, 1992).
-One solution to this lack of privacy is the implementation of oblind signatureso.
+Not only are they self-authenticating, but they also permit a person who has a particular kind of information to prove its existence without either giving the information away or revealing its source.
+"For example, someone might be able to prove incontrovertibly that Bob had telephoned Alice on 12 separate occasions without having to reveal the time and place of any of the calls."
+(Chaum, 1992).
+One solution to this lack of privacy is the implementation of "blind signatures".
 How it works is that before sending the bank note number to the bank for signing, the user multiplies the note number by a random factor.
-Consequently, the bank knows nothing about what it is signing except that the note has a specific digital signature belonging to a personos account.
-After receiving the blinded note signed by the bank the user can divide out the random factor and use it by transferring it to a merchant account as a payment for merchandise.
-The blinded note numbers are untraceable because the shop and the bank cannot determine who spent which notes.
-This is because the bank has no way of linking the note numbers that the merchant deposited with the purchaserøs withdrawals.
-Whereas the security of digital signatures is dependent on the difficulty of particular computations, the anonymity of blinded notes is limited only by the unpredictability of the userøs random numbers.
-The blinded electronic bank notes protect an individualøs privacy, but because each note is simply a number, it can be copied easily.
+Consequently, the bank knows nothing about what it is signing except that the note has a specific digital signature belonging to a person's account.
+After receiving the blinded note signed by the bank the user can divide out the random factor and use it by transferring it to a merchant's andise.
+The blinded note numbers are untraceable cannot determine who spent which notes.
+This is inking the note numbers that the merchant deposited with the purchaser's withdrawals.
+Whereas the security of digital signatures is dependent on the difficulty of particular computations, the anonymity of blinded notes is limited only by the unpredictability of the user's random numbers.
+The blinded electronic bank notes protect an individual's privacy, but because each note is simply a number, it can be copied easily.
 To prevent double spending, each note must be checked on-line against a central list when it is spent which makes this verification procedure unacceptable for many applications, especially for minor purchases.
 Thus, this technology currently, is only applicable for large sums of money.